tuva-health/docs/docs/fundamentals/claims-data-elements.md

 - Location: Header

 **HCPCS Codes**
 - Description: Includes both HCPCS Level 1 (i.e. CPT-4) and HCPCS Level 2 codes.
 HCPCS Level 1 codes are maintained by the American Medical Association and HCPCS Level 2 codes are maintained by CMS.
-HCPCS codes are the primary mechanism by which professional claims are billed (i.e. contracted payment rates are made at the HCPCS code level).
+HCPCS codes are the primary mechanism by which professional claims are billed (i.e. fee for service rates are contracted at the HCPCS code level).
 HCPCS codes may be used on institutional claims, although the more common service codes used are revenue codes.
 - Location: Line

 **Patient Information**

 All of the following patient information is located in the header portion of the claim.
+- ID: Patient's health insurance member ID.
+- Name: Patient's full name.
 - Address: Patient's address.
 - Birth Date: Patient's date of birth.
 - Gender: Patient's gender
-- ID: Patient's health insurance member ID.
-- Name: Patient's full name.

-## Professional Claims Only
+### Professional Claims Only

 **Place of Service Code**
 - Description: Code that specifies the care setting where the healthcare service was rendered.
 Place of service information is coded at the line level to reflect the fact that services during a particular encounter can occur in different locations.